Xavi Grande

-Xavier "Xavi" Grande Sánchez (born 28 January 2005) is a Spanish footballer who plays as a right back for Portuguese club CS Marítimo, on loan from Levante UD.
+Xavier "Xavi" Grande Sánchez (born 28 January 2005) is a Spanish professional footballer who plays as a right-back for Liga Portugal 2 club Académica de Coimbra.

 Club career

 Born in Almàssera, Valencian Community, Grande joined Levante UD's youth setup in 2013, aged eight.
 He made his senior debut with the reserves on 17 October 2021, coming on as a late substitute for Carlos Giménez in a 3–0 Segunda División RFEF away win over Hércules CF.

 Grande scored his first senior goal on 9 September 2023, netting the B's second in a 3–0 win at Patacona CF. He made his professional debut on 3 October, starting in a 1–1 Segunda División home draw against Villarreal CF B.

 On 11 July 2025, Grande moved abroad and joined Liga Portugal 2 side CS Marítimo on a one-year loan deal.
+Upon returning, he terminated his link with the Granotes on 4 September 2026.

 International career

 In January 2023, Grande was called up to the Spain national under-18 team.